RungeZhai/LGDelayedTaskManager/README.md

 ```

 ### Caution
-Note that LGDelayedTaskManager is not thread-safe.
+Note that LGDelayedTaskManager is **NOT** thread-safe.
 It is intended to be as simple as possible.